xmartlabs/blog/_posts/2023-03-24-alpaca-trading-API.md

 ```

 <aside>
-**👉 Practical Example: building an API REST with NodeJs, Typescript and Express**
+<b>👉 Practical Example: building an API REST with NodeJs, Typescript and Express</b>
+<div></div>

 As an example, we built a REST API with NodeJs, Typescript, and Express, in which the services described above were implemented.
-The code is available on [GitHub](https://github.com/Kriz1618/alpaca-rest-api).
+The code is available on <a href="https://github.com/Kriz1618/alpaca-rest-api">GitHub</a>.

 </aside>